WATER QUALITY PROGRAM

 Watch our procedure for collecting water samples here.

-You can sponsor water quality monitoring at any of our current sites or suggest a new one.
-A sponsorship provides funding for the laboratory supplies, equipment, and experienced staff that make our water quality monitoring program possible.
-To acknowledge your sponsorship, you can have a banner ad and link to your website on our Swim Guide app.
-Contact us at firstname.lastname@example.org for more information.
+You can sponsor water quality monitoring at any of our current sites for just $2,000 a year or $170 a month.
+A sponsorship provides funding for the laboratory supplies, analysis, equipment, and experienced staff that make our water quality monitoring program possible.
+To acknowledge your sponsorship, you will have a web linked banner ad on our Swim Guide app and be recognized on this webpage and through our social media platforms.

 DISCLAIMER: The information contained on this website is for informational purposes only.
 All sites monitored are natural waterbodies and contaminants are present from a wide variety of sources!
 Local conditions fluctuate, sometimes dramatically, and especially after rainfall events.
 The results displayed above are only representative of the exact time, date and location at which the sample was taken and do not represent the water quality between sampling events or at other locations nearby.
 Users of these data should not assume that a “low” enterococci level means that it is necessarily safe or risk-free to make contact with the water.
 Enterococci is not the only contaminant of concern for recreational users and is used merely as an indicator of potential fecal contamination.
 Tampa Bay Waterkeeper, their directors, and agents can provide no guaranty of water safety and, as such, the user assumes all risks associated with the use of these data and swimming.